If this does not answer your question please contact support below

 Currently there is no way to add audio.
 Some users choose to add audio to their videos in post-production.
 We are looking into audio possibilities in the future such as spatial sound in the web player.

 Publishing to web enables you to share your scenes online through our interactive web player.
 Anyone with the link, on any device, can open your scene!
-Viewers can play through your bookmark path or interactively explore the scene.
+Viewers can play through your bookmark path and interactively explore the scene.

-Publish to web is currently only available in our Pro and Enterprise plans on windows devices.
+Publish to web is currently only available in our Pro and Enterprise plans.

-Yes - just tap “publish to web” again and it will save over the current version with the new updates.
+Yes - select the scene you want to replace and tap “publish” again and it will save over the current version with the new one.

 Yes!
 The easiest way to add the interactive web player to your website is with an iframe.
 See below for more detail: